Speedoc/eng-handbook/README.md

 <hr>

 #### Individual Contributor - Delivery
 Engineers at Speedoc are free to join a track which they are qualified for and approved by their management.
+This allows you to choose how you can make the most impact possible within Engineering and in which track you'd like to progress.
 The individual contributor tracks are focused around squad participation and organizational contributions.

 The following tracks are available in the delivery category:
 - [Test Engineer](#delivery---test-engineer)